cid-doc/cid-doc.github.io/README.md

 >**Note:** When removing the computer from the domain the CID Init Script is also removed from the system.

 ## Logon scripts <a name="Logon_scripts" />
+The CID can configure the Linux system to allow bash scripts stored in the **Netlogon** share to be executed when the domain users will made logon.

+Basically the process consists of mounting the Netlogon on local file system, and then executed the scripts in the system shell.
+In the end, Netlogon is unmounted from the file system again.
+All of this is done automatically and transparently to the user.

+If `logon scripts` option is enabled (see [Advanced mode](#advanced)), during the system [joining the domain](#join), if it does not already exist, the CID tries to export to Netlogon a default copy of the **scripts_cid** directory using the credentials of the domain administrator user used to the join.
+This copy is provided with the program's source package and is installed in the `/usr/share/cid/templates` directory.
+This directory contains two bash scripts ([logon.sh and logon_root.sh](#logon_lroot.sh)) and the [shares.xml](#map_shares) file.
+See the details about these files in the next subsections!

 ### logon.sh and logon_root.sh <a name="logon_lroot.sh" />